 Auckland Gay Nightlife Scene

-Given that many LGBT people in Auckland don’t feel the need to segregate themselves they can be found in most venues around town.
-The most gay-popular nightlife area currently is the down-and-dirty ‘K Road’, trendy Ponsonby and the upscale Viaduct and Britomart area.
+Given that many LGBT people in Auckland don’t feel the need to segregate themselves, they can be found in most venues around town.
+The most gay-popular nightlife area currently is the down-and-dirty ‘K Road,’ trendy Ponsonby, and the upscale Viaduct and Britomart area.

-No matter if you want cocktails in an upscale hidden bar, a side-splitting night of Drag comedy, shameless hot and sweaty dancing in a crowded club until 4 am – or practically anything else: Gay Auckland can provide…if you know where to look!
+No matter if you want cocktails in an upscale hidden bar, a side-splitting night of drag comedy, shameless hot and sweaty dancing in a crowded club until 4 am – or practically anything else: Gay Auckland can provide…if you know where to look!

 Gay Bars in Auckland

-- Family Bar – The gay club in Auckland – hand’s down.
-Famous not just in Auckland but through-out New Zealand as the place to dance the night away with your queer-family.
-Always packed on Friday and Saturday nights Family Bar on K Road has multiple rooms with different music styles, a social outdoor area fronting K Road, sexy boys and drag shows on weekends.
+The gay club in Auckland – hand’s down.
+Famous not just in Auckland but throughout New Zealand as the place to dance the night away with your queer family.
+Always packed on Friday and Saturday nights, Family Bar on K Road has multiple rooms with different music styles, a common outdoor area fronting K Road, sexy boys, and drag shows on weekends.

-- Caluzzi Bar and Cabaret – Truly the best night out in Auckland and running for over 20 years, Caluzzi is Gay Auckland at its best and one experience you can not miss.
-Plenty of drag, comedy, shade and stunning stilettos – oh and the fabulous costumes!
-When we visited they were running a hilarious ‘Fairytale-Season-but-not-Disney-so-please-don’t-sue-us’ show which was amongst the best we had ever seen!
-This is really a chance to see the best of New Zealand drag with friendly yet fierce queens while enjoying a sit-down meal rather than having some drunk twink grind your leg in a dark club – though when the shows over around 10.30pm the dance music gets pumped up so there is always time for that later too…
+Truly the best night out in Auckland and running for over 20 years, Caluzzi is Gay Auckland at its best and one experience you can not miss.
+Plenty of drag, comedy, shade, and stunning stilettos – oh and the fabulous costumes!
+When we visited, they were running a hilarious ‘Fairytale-Season-but-not-Disney-so-please-don’t-sue-us’ show, which was amongst the best we had ever seen!

 Gay-Popular Bars in Auckland

-Sex-on-site venues in Auckland
+Sex-on-Site Venues in Auckland

-Unlike the USA and much of the developed world – saunas and cruising spaces in Auckland are still popular (in contrast to Gay Honolulu, Gay Austin and Gay Santa Cruz where all gay saunas have now closed down ).
+Unlike the USA and much of the developed world – saunas and cruising spaces in Auckland are still accessible (in contrast to Gay Honolulu, Gay Austin, and Gay Santa Cruz, where all gay saunas have now closed down ).

 Gay Saunas in Auckland

-Cruising Lounges in Auckland
+Gay Cruising in Auckland

-Again only a few minutes from the K Road gay scene Lateshift hosts a popular Jack and Jocks night and an incognito anonymous night on the third Wednesday of every month.
+Again only a few minutes from the K Road gay scene, the Late shift hosts a popular Jack and Jocks night and an anonymous night on the third Wednesday of every month.
 The best gay cruising in Auckland.